-Two years ago today, the Broncos released cornerback Adam Jones.
-The veteran disclosed the news himself on social media and vowed to continue his career elsewhere.
+On this date in 2018, the Broncos released cornerback Adam Jones.
+As the veteran broke the news himself on social media, he vowed to continue his career elsewhere.

-Jones didn’t realize it at the time, but this would mark the end of his NFL career.
-The 35-year-old hooked on with the Broncos late in the 2018 preseason to serve as Denver’s punt returner and No. 4 CB.
+Jones didn’t realize it at the time, but this pretty much marked the end of his NFL career.
+Jones, 35 at the time, hooked on with the Broncos that summer to serve as their punt returner and No. 4 CB.
 Once a dynamic threat in the return game, he did not live up to expectations.
 Jones had just 25 total yards off of seven attempts.

-Jones was showing obvious signs of decline before his deal with Denver.
-When the Bengals turned his 2018 option, few teams considered him.
-Jones was limited to just nine games with the Bengals in 2017 and didn’t fare particularly well on 299 defensive snaps.
-Pro Football Focus assigned Jones the worst mark (47.1) of his entire career, framing him more as a punt returner than a reliable corner.
+Jones was showing obvious signs of decline before his Denver deal — few teams considered him before the Bengals rejected his option for 2018.
+The veteran was limited to just nine games with the Bengals in 2017 and didn’t fare particularly well on his 299 defensive snaps.
+Pro Football Focus assigned Jones the worst mark (47.1) of his entire career that year, indicating that he was more of a return man than a reliable corner.